MagnusCardell/Algorithms/hw1/README.md

     1.[C] (warmup) Write a short C++ program that prints out the numbers from 1 to 10.
 When you are done, paste it into the homework page that you reach by clicking the letter C on the left. --> see first_print.cpp

     2.[C] Type in the example code for timing a simple loop, compile and run it.
 Try clicking on the word 'elapsed_time' in the source file!
-Put some example output on your homework page.
+Put some example output on your homework page. --> see timed_computation.cpp

 B. Sorting